 Quantcast

 Simone Biles is the most accomplished gymnast in the entire history of the sport.
 Literally.
-She's highly decorated with Olympic Gold medals, is mentoring young Black gymnasts that compete alongside her, and even has never-before-seen moves named in her honor (no, I'm not kidding).
+She's highly decorated with Olympic Gold medals, is mentoring young Black gymnasts who compete alongside her, and even has never-before-seen moves named in her honor (no, I'm not kidding).
 But with accomplishment and competing at a monumental level--which it almost seems as if it's her versus her--comes pain and internal struggles that many may not consider.

 And in a recent interview with Glamour Magazine, she opened up about all the above.
 From the challenges she faces as an athlete, to the person she is once the gold medals are stripped away, as she competes with quite literally herself, is why we loved this interview.